coloursofnoise/Resources/Audio-ID-Dump.md

 </details>

 Please note that this page was mostly computer generated, but people make mistakes.
 For questions or feedback, contact @coloursofnoise on the Celeste Discord.

+Additionally, many of the sounds listed here require additional parameters to function properly, and this page will be updated in the future to include this.